etho201/mqf-questions/source.md

 Answer: C
 Reference: TO 1C-17A-1 [Para.
 1-2442]

-9. If either the pilot’s or loadmaster’s FED ARM switch is in ARM, all four FEDS hatches can be deployed from either the initiator handles.
+9. If either the pilot’s or loadmaster’s FED ARM switch is in ARM, all four FEDS hatches can be deployed from either the <span style="text-decoration: underline; white-space: pre;">                   </span> initiator handles.
 a. pilots overhead panel or the aft left loadmaster station
 b. pilots overhead panel or the maintenance/ditching hatch
 c. forward loadmaster station or the aft left loadmaster station